MSLNZ/Quantity-Value/README.rst

 Quantity-Value
 ==============

-The Quantity-Value package provides support for physical quantities in Python code.
-It can be used to enforce quantity-correctness in mathematical equations containing terms that represent physical quantities.
+This package provides Python support for physical quantities used in mathematical equations.
+It ensures that the rules of quantity calculus are followed rigorously.

 Status
 ======

-The Quantity-Value package is a proof-of-concept output of research into Data Metrology at MSL.
-The implementation is incomplete and exploratory at this stage and may undergo substantial change.
+The Quantity-Value package is part of a research project looking at Digital Metrology.
+The implementation is not yet stable and may undergo substantial change.